 In response to the pandemic, NPF formed a COVID-19 Task Force that issued key guidance statements for the management of patients with psoriatic disease during the COVID-19 pandemic.
 These guidance statements are intended to be part of a “living” document that will be updated and amended when necessary by the rapidly evolving science of COVID-19.

-Neither Dedra’s story nor the key guidance statements from NPF’s COVID-19 Task Force are intended to replace the advice of your health care provider.
+Neither Dedra’s story nor the key guidance statements from the NPF COVID-19 Task Force are intended to replace the advice of your health care provider.
 If you are experiencing COVID-19-like symptoms, or if you test positive for COVID-19, seek the advice of a health care provider.